-The prose part of your report should be typed or typeset.
-You may put in diagrams, equations, tables, etc. neatly by hand.
-A cover sheet is not necessary; just put your name on the first sheet.
-Do not use binders, plastic covers, etc.; simply staple the pages of your report together.
+You must submit your report in PDF format.
+You may put in diagrams, equations, tables, etc. neatly by hand and scan them into your document.
+A cover sheet is not necessary; just put your names on the first sheet.

 Rubric